esp-rs/std-training/book/src/03_3_1_http_https_client.md

-# HTTP and HTTPS client
+# HTTP and HTTPS Client

 In this exercise, we'll write a small client that retrieves data over an HTTP connection to the internet.
 Then we will upgrade it into an HTTPS client.